 Of all the S&P 500 stocks on this list, Ulta Beauty (NASDAQ:ULTA) is arguably the most difficult of my selections.

-Ulta is barely in positive territory in 2019, up 4.3% year to date, and even worse over the past 52 weeks, down 0.7%.
+Ulta is in negative territory over the last year, down more than 52%.
 For a stock that routinely crushed the S&P 500 over the past decade — it’s got a cumulative total return of 1,233%, good enough for 9th place out of the top 20 — it has failed to gain any momentum over the past three years, putting a significant cloud over its long-term performance.

 Worse still, given the state of cosmetics sales, it doesn’t look like Ulta’s business is going to get any stronger in 2020.
 Company CEO Mary Dillon, who I consider one of the best in retail, admitted in the Q3 2019 conference call that makeup was in a “down cycle” and might stay there for some time.
 Cosmetics account for 51% of the company’s sales, which means a prolonged down cycle won’t help push ULTA stock higher.

 What I do know is that the company’s expansion into Canada in 2020 and beyond should help cover up some of the blemishes created by a weakened makeup business.